-The Reserve Bank of India (RBI) on Tuesday increased the foreign spending limit, that is the amount Indians can spend or invest abroad in foreign exchange without seeking it’s permission.
-Individuals can now buy property abroad, hold shares or debt instruments, or any other asset or purchase gifts up to limit of $250,000 (Rs 1.5 crore) per person per year.
+The Reserve Bank of India (RBI) on Tuesday increased the foreign spending limit, which is the amount Indians can spend or invest abroad in foreign exchange without seeking its permission.
+Individuals can now buy property abroad, hold shares or debt instruments, or any other asset or purchase gifts up to a limit of $250,000 (Rs 1.5 crore) per person per year.

 Read More Article at Dialabank